USEA Executive Board Selection Criteria

 About the Executive Board

-The USEA Executive Board is comprised of 8 members and meets three times a year (face-to-face at the annual UTeach Conference in May and twice via web conference).
-The board consists of the president, vice president, past president, secretary-treasurer, three members-at-large, and one non-voting member from the UTeach Institute.
+The USEA Executive Board is comprised of up to 8 members and meets three times a year (face-to-face at the annual UTeach STEM Educators Conference in June and twice via web conference).
+The board consists of the president, vice president, past president, secretary-treasurer, three members-at-large, a non-voting member from the UTeach Institute, and a non-voting member from the National Math + Science Initiative.
 At least one member of the board should be a master teacher, and at least one member should be a UTeach alumnus.
 See the current Executive Board.